rowma/documentation/docs/getting-started.md

 Finally, you can push `Run` button after select a command.

 <!-- Need figures -->

-## System Architecture
-This system consists of 3 components: 1) ConnectionManager; 2) Rowma ROS; 3) Application implemented by using a distributed SDK.

-This is the overview of the system architecture.

 ## Acknowledgement
 This software is maintained as a part of research in the Cloud Robotics field.